Let’s make some juicy oven-baked chicken breasts that go with everything!

 But there are a few tricks to making sure that boneless, skinless chicken breasts don’t dry out in the oven.

 Here are my simple, never-fail steps to get perfect juicy, flavorful baked chicken breasts every time!

 How to Make Oven-Baked Chicken Breasts

-Don’t undercook (or overcook).
+- Doneness: Don’t undercook (or overcook).
 Use a meat thermometer to tell you when your chicken breasts have reached the optimal 165 degrees Fahrenheit.
-Overcooking can turn a juicy baked chicken breast into a crispy disaster.
+Overcooking can turn a juicy baked chicken breast into a dry or crispy disaster.
 Chicken is best cooked to temperature, not time.
 Always cook chicken to a 165°F internal temperature.

-Let your breasts rest for at least 5 minutes before slicing for the juiciest results.
+- Resting: Let chicken rest for at least 5 minutes before slicing for the juiciest results.
 Resting the meat prevents the juices from running out.

 When choosing chicken, I prefer using organic, air-chilled chicken breasts whenever possible.
 Here’s why: